Native American Symbols And Meanings

 1. The Circle: Wholeness and Continuity

 The circle is a ubiquitous symbol across numerous Native American cultures.
 It represents wholeness, completeness, and the cyclical nature of life and time.
-The circle embodies the continuous flow of existence, the recurring seasons, and the interconnectedness of all things.
+Practically speaking, the circle embodies the continuous flow of existence, the recurring seasons, and the interconnectedness of all things.
 In many ceremonies, the circle represents the sacred space where community gathers, reinforcing the importance of unity and shared experience.
 Think of the medicine wheel, a powerful symbol representing the interconnectedness of all life.
 The circle, as a fundamental geometric shape, also represents the earth itself, reflecting the deep respect many tribes hold for the land.

 2. The Bear: Strength, Courage, and Healing